 This report documents the positions of four mainstream political parties in Sri Lanka.
-These include the two main coalition partners of the Wickremesinghe-Rajapaksa government (United National Party (UNP) and Sri Lanka Podujana Peramuna (SLPP)), and the two opposition parties considered as the forerunners in upcoming elections (Samagi Jana Balawegaya (SJB) and National People's Power (NPP)).
-The expedient alliance between President Wickremesinghe (a single party candidate representing the UNP) and the SLPP government means that the government policy on SOE reforms has increasingly reflected the position of the President.
-Wickremesinghe's positions have been conflated with that of the UNP position, despite the UNP only having one seat in parliament and despite it being SLPP ministers who oversee relevant ministries implementing the SOE reforms.
+These include the two main coalition partners of the Wickremasinghe-Rajapaksa government (United National Party (UNP), and Sri Lanka Podujana Peramuna (SLPP)), and the two opposition parties considered as the forerunners at upcoming elections (Samagi Jana Balawegaya (SJB), National People's Power (NPP)).
+The expedient alliance between President Wickremesinghe (a single party candidate representing the UNP) and the SLPP government means that the government policy on SOE reforms have increasingly reflected the position of the President.
+Wickremesinghe's positions have been conflated with that of the UNP position, despite the UNP only having one seat in parliament and despite it being SLPP ministers who are in charge of relevant ministries implementing the SOE reforms.